Enapter/marketplace/README.md

 # :blue_book: What is Enapter Blueprint?

-Enapter Blueprints is a technology that allows to integrate any device into the Enapter platform.
-Once integrated, you can monitor and control your devices as a system using the Enapter Mobile App or web dashboards.
-You can also automate your devices interoperation with Lua scripting.
+Enapter Blueprints is a technology that allows integration of various devices (electrolysers, power meters, inverters, batteries, sensors, etc.) into the Enapter Cloud platform with Lua scripts.

+Blueprint technology uses a simple and unified device model that consists of:
+- properties,
+- telemetry,
+- commands,
+- alerts.

+It describes which charts will be shown on a dashboard on mobile app or web, which commands can be executed, when to notify you about device alerts, etc. Using this model Enapter platform understands the capabilities of the device and how it can interact with other parts of an energy system.

-In [Blueprint Marketplace](htts://marketplace.enapter.com) repository we collect already developed Blueprints for most common energy devices as solar inverters, batteries, relays and [others](https://marketplace.enapter.com/blueprints/all).
-You can develop Blueprint for your own device and add it into Marketplace easily.
+[Blueprint Marketplace](htts://marketplace.enapter.com) is a collection of already developed Blueprints for most common energy devices as solar inverters, batteries, relays and [others](https://marketplace.enapter.com/blueprints/all).
+You are welcome to contribute into Enapter Blueprint Marketplace with your devices integrations.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=1ErvFE6UHTY">